 But then I saw a new pack in the field, and this has become my new go-to pack for backcountry and wildlife shooting, the Guru Gear Kiboko 2.0 22L.
 Let’s just cut to the chase.
 Check out the image above…this is the only pack I know that opens one half side while keeping the other side totally sealed and closed.
 This was the answer I was looking for in putting away my camera and not exposing all my other gear to the elements.

 This pack holds a lot.
 You can configure it a lot of ways, but currently I have one side totally open for my long glass, and the other side with dividers for other camera gear.
-I read reviews that said you couldn’t close the zip flap with a pro body with grip, but my D850 with grip and the 500mm F5.6 PF fit just fine.
+My D5 with grip and the 500mm F5.6 PF fit just fine.
 The body did stick out a little, but the flap zipped shut without issues.

 One big gripe of mine coming from a climbing guide background is suspension systems on a lot of packs are not good.
 But the Kiboko has a great harness system, and carries heavy loads very nicely.
 The pack is about 3.6 pounds without gear, very light.
 The sail cloth material used on the outside is water resistant, lightweight and probably more durable than most any other fabric used in photo packs.
 There is a laptop compartment for 15″ laptops.
 Side mesh pouches and fastex buckles can carry a small tripod on the side.

-I don’t think I will ever find a pack that does everything perfectly.
+Finding a photo pack that does everything perfect is a tough challenge.
 But the Guru Gear Kiboko is now my pack of choice when it comes to hiking in the backcountry, and really handy for wildlife shoots with the 500mm 5.6 PF.
 Guru Gear does make a larger version (30L) if you want to carry your 600mm in your pack.
 The Kiboko 2.0 22L costs $330.
 You won’t be disappointed.